climate-action-kits/pxt-fwd-edu/gr4-bees-lvl1.md

 })
 ```
 ## Step 5
-Click the Download button to download the code to your project.
+Click the Download button to download the code for your project.

 ## Step 6 @showdialog
-Try testing your project in real-life!
+Try testing your project in real life!
 This is what it should look like.

 ## Step 7 @showdialog
 Congratulations on finishing your coding project!
-In the next step, you can click the [Done] button to finish the tutorial.
+In the next step, you can click the ``|done|` button to finish the tutorial.